geraldb/talks/README.md

 Use the free plain text markup formatting conventions united under the markdown umbrella - offering an easy-to-write and easy-to-read format - to author and build web site, presentations, books and more.
 Markdown is the "new HTML" and offers a free alternative to Word, Pages, LibreOffice, KeyNote, Powerpoint, and more.

-II) **Building Web Sites, Single-Page Apps or Online Books w/ Static Site Builders / Generators**
+II) **Building Websites, Single-Page Apps or Online Books w/ Static Site Builders / Generators**

 Metalsmith - Jekyll - Middleman - Hugo